12 of the top fine art photographers to follow on 500px

 Natascia Mercurio, aka Naty

 Naty is a photographer and filmmaker who uses her instantly identifiable teal and orange color palette to tell stories and spark emotions.
-Inspired, in part, by video games, anime, and Asian cinema, her work has roots in masterworks like those created by the Hong Kong filmmaker Wong Kar Wai, whose use of bold, saturated colors captures feelings of longing and romance.
+Inspired, in part, by video games, anime, and Asian cinema, her work has roots in masterworks like those created by the Hong Kong filmmaker Wong Kar Wai, whose use of bold, saturated captures feelings of longing and romance.
 Naty’s rich nighttime scenes are at once subtle and bold; evocative of long-forgotten memories and endless walks through the city in the rain, they inspire us to lose track of time.

 Ruby Hyde

 Ruby Hyde describes her creations as “dark fairytales.”
-In one series, Building Humans, she drew from the creative narratives of Mary Shelley, author of Frankenstein.
+In one series, Building Humans, she drew inspiration from the creative narratives of Mary Shelley, author of Frankenstein.
 Across these multifaceted self-portraits, the artist plays several roles, each representing different facets of ourselves.

 Ruby’s pictures often feature women as their protagonists—explorers in an unknown world.
-For the single image Tell it to the Ghosts, below, she created magic on a shoestring budget, using a “sheer second-hand /skirt, the headlights of [her] car at dusk, and a pair of old nude tights stretched over the lens to catch the light in a beautiful haze.”
+For the single image Tell it to the Ghosts, below, she created magic on a shoestring budget, using a “sheer second-hand dress/skirt, the headlights of [her] car at dusk, and a pair of old nude tights stretched over the lens to catch the light in a haze.”

 Zamira Sozieva